- Risk for people living with diabetes

 Will people who voluntary stop working be compensated?

 People living with diabetes may consider not going to work.
 For the moment, there are no government measures in place for people who decide to voluntarily leave their workplace for fear of becoming infected.
-However, people can try to find an arrangement with their employer to take advantage of the Canadian Emergency Response Benefit (CERB).
+However, people can try to find an arrangement with their employer to take advantage of the government assistance measures.
 As for those with a medical certificate from their doctor, they may be eligible for EI sickness benefits.
 Eligibility is assessed on a case by case basis.

 Pregnant women with diabetes or gestational diabetes may be eligible for the Pour une maternité sans danger program (information in French only).